-ABX464 for ulcerative colitis and other inflammatory diseases
+Obefazimod for inflammatory bowel diseases and other inflammatory diseases

-Abivax is utilizing ABX464’s anti-inflammatory properties to target inflammation in clinical trials.
-The discovery of ABX464’s anti-inflammatory properties prompted the initiation of studies which position ABX464 as a drug candidate with the potential to treat ulcerative colitis and other inflammatory diseases.
+Abivax is utilizing the anti-inflammatory properties of obefazimod to target inflammation in clinical trials.
+The discovery of the anti-inflammatory properties of obefazimod prompted the initiation of studies which position obefazimod as a drug candidate with the potential to treat ulcerative colitis, Crohn’s disease and other inflammatory diseases.

 IBD – a chronic disease with no cure